henningjp/CustFunc/README.md

 </details>

-A number of sample XML files is provided for a few Mathcad Prime add-in custom function libraries.
+A number of sample XML files are provided for a few Mathcad Prime add-in custom function libraries.
 These include function listings for:
 - **CoolProp** - Fluid properties library found at https://github.com/CoolProp/CoolProp
 - **CoolProp/IF97** - Water/Steam properties library found at https://github.com/CoolProp/IF97
 - **NIST REFPROP** - Fluid/Mixture properties library found at https://github.com/usnistgov/REFPROP-wrappers